CITGuru/PyInquirer/README.md

 # PythonInquirer

 A collection of common interactive command line user interfaces.
 It is originally called [whaaaaaat](https://github.com/finklabs/whaaaaat) created by **finklabs**, but due to bad naming and in need of fixes, I decided to rename and apply some necessary fixes on it.
-I'll also carry out the author's TODO.
+The reason is because I needed it for a tool that can be install through PyPI.
+I need to rewrite it for my own need.
+But don't worry any new fix on the main Repo, will be added to it if needed.
+Lastly, I am currently working on the author's TODO.

 ## Table of Contents